Change of Command Ceremony at Naval Station Great Lakes: Yargosz relieves Williamson as Commanding Officer

 |0

-This work, Change of Command Ceremony at Naval Station Great Lakes: Yargosz relieves Williamson as Commanding Officer [Image 5 of 5], by PO1 Brigitte Johnston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Change of Command Ceremony at Naval Station Great Lakes: Yargosz relieves Williamson as Commanding Officer, by John Sheppard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Change of Command Ceremony at Naval Station Great Lakes: Yargosz relieves Williamson as Commanding Officer

 LEAVE A COMMENT